mikechalmers/shopify-multitool/SUBMISSION_CHECKLIST.md

   CART TOOLS:
   • View cart summary (item count and total) at a glance
   • Log beautifully formatted cart data to browser console with item tables
-  • Copy complete cart JSON to clipboard for testing
+  • Copy complete cart JSON to clipboard with inline copy button
+  • Remove all cart attributes with one click (perfect for testing)
   • Empty cart with one click (with confirmation)
   • Real-time cart item badge on extension icon

-  PRODUCT TOOLS:
+  PRODUCT TOOLS (shown only on product pages):
   • Automatically detect when you're on a product page
   • Log detailed product data including all variants to console
-  • Copy complete product JSON with pricing and inventory data
+  • Copy complete product JSON with inline copy button
   • View variant information in formatted console tables
+  • Works with standard, localized, and collection product URLs

   SMART FEATURES:
-  • Context-aware UI - automatically shows/hides relevant tools
+  • Context-aware UI - automatically shows/hides relevant tools based on page type
+  • Per-button loading indicators for clear visual feedback
+  • Comprehensive error messages with specific troubleshooting context
+  • Support for localized URLs (e.g., /en/products/handle)
   • Dark mode support that matches your system preferences
-  • Timeout protection for slow-loading pages
+  • Timeout protection for slow-loading pages with detailed error context
-  • Clear, actionable error messages
+  • Screen reader accessible with ARIA live regions
   • Works directly in the page context for reliable API access

   PERFECT FOR:
   • Shopify theme developers debugging cart and product functionality
   • Frontend developers testing cart and checkout integrations
+  • Developers working with cart attributes and custom properties
   • QA engineers verifying product and cart behavior
   • Developers building custom cart experiences
   • Anyone needing quick access to Shopify AJAX API data

   COMPATIBILITY:
-  Works with classic Shopify themes and any storefront using Shopify's AJAX Cart API (/cart.js, /products/*.js endpoints).
+  Works with classic Shopify themes and any storefront using Shopify's AJAX Cart API (/cart.js, /cart/update.js, /products/*.js endpoints).
+  Supports standard, localized, and collection product URLs.
 Does not work with headless implementations without the standard API endpoints.

   PRIVACY & SECURITY:
   This extension does not collect, store, or transmit any data.
 All